 The Social Security Disability Insurance (SSDI) program does not officially offer benefits for “temporary” (i.e., partial or short-term) disability.
 However, total disability does not necessarily mean a person is permanently unable to work.
 Many people suffer serious injuries or illnesses but will eventually recover.
 If your illness or recovery from injury is expected to last 12 months or more, you may prove eligible for SSDI.
 Once you have recovered, you can return to your job or another position.

 The SSDI total disability lawyers at Rutter Mills can assist you with the complex application process and help you receive the benefits you deserve.
-For more than a half-century, our Social Security temporary total disability lawyers have enabled disabled clients to obtain compensation for the illnesses or injuries that no longer allow them to work.
+For more than a half-century, our Social Security temporary total disability lawyers have enabled disabled clients to obtain compensation for illnesses or injuries that no longer allow them to work.

 To qualify for SSDI, the applicant must have acquired at least 40 work credits during the past decade.
-Most people have accrued this number of work credits if they have worked at least five out of the past 10 years.
+Most people have accrued this number of work credits if they have worked at least five out of the past ten years.
 Their doctor must verify that the person cannot work for at least one year or that their condition is expected to end in death.

 Qualifying Conditions for SSDI